Jesper-Hustad/STUN-server/README.md

 STUN-server (Session Traversal Utilities for NAT) currently being hosted on my own Ubuntu server with domain `jesperhustad.com` running Ubuntu 20.04.2 LTS

-Introduksjon
 ## Introduction

-You can test the STUN server that is running live at `stun:stun.jesperhustad.com:3478` at [this](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/) website by the Google/WebRTC foundation.
+You can test the STUN server that is running live at `stun:stun.jesperhustad.com:3478` with [this website](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/) by the Google/WebRTC foundation.

-There is a simple demo client i made to see it working [here](https://jesper-hustad.github.io/STUN-server/client/index.html)
+There is a simple demo client i made you can see it working [here](https://jesper-hustad.github.io/STUN-server/client/index.html)